 The University of Chicago is also partnering up with the Greater Chicago Food Depository to provide meals to South Side communities.
 You may find information on UChicago efforts and where to find food here.

 Economic assistance information may be found on this State of Illinois website.
-The City of Chicago has approved another rental assistance program.
-Get information here.
-Residents may apply online or at one of six open community centers.
+Governor JB Pritzker extended the moratorium on evictions until December 12th.
+More information can be found on the Illinois Housing Development Authority website.
 The North Lawndale Community Coordinating Council has established a hotline for residents to get access to the resources they need.
 You may call at 800-655-1626 or fill out an online request form.

 You may also be asking what YOU can do during this time.
 Click here for information on how you can help our community get through this pandemic.
 For those who would like to forward discussion and movement regarding racial justice, the following resources may be helpful: